github/catalyst/docs/_guide/your-first-component.md

 Catalyst will automatically convert the classes name; removing the trailing `Element` suffix and lowercasing all capital letters, separating them with a dash.

 Catalyst controllers can end in `Element`, `Controller`, or `Component` and Catalyst will remove this suffix when generating a tag name.
 Adding one of these suffixes is _not_ required - just convention.
-All examples in this guide use `Element` suffixed names.
+All examples in this guide use `Element` suffixed names (see our [convention note on this for more]({{ site.baseurl }}/guide/conventions#suffix-your-controllers-consistently-for-symmetry)).

 {% capture callout %}
 Remember!
 A class name _must_ include at least two CamelCased words (not including the `Element`, `Controller` or `Component` suffix).
 One-word elements will raise exceptions.
 Example of good names: `UserListElement`, `SubTaskController`, `PagerContainerComponent`